Kong/docs.konghq.com/app/konnect/getting-started/configure-mesh.md

 1. From the left navigation menu in {{site.konnect_short_name}}, open [MESH MANAGER ICON HERE] [**Mesh Manager**](https://cloud.konghq.com/mesh-manager).
 1. Click **New Control Plane**.
 1. Enter "example-cp" in the **Mesh name** field.
-1. Click **Next**.
+1. Click **Save**.
+1. MAKE A ZONE
-1. Copy and execute the Kubernetes mesh configuration that displays at the end of the wizard.
+1. Copy and run the Kubernetes mesh configuration that displays at the end of the wizard.
     Once {{site.konnect_short_name}} finds the newly created mesh, it will display it.
 1. Click **Next**.
 1. ?
 Does this just take you to your list of meshes/control planes?